This above all: to thine own self be true, and it must follow, as the night the day, Thou canst not then be false to any man. W.Shakespeare.

 Opponents included the French Communist Party (PCF) and far-left parties such as the Revolutionary Communist League (LCR) or Workers’ Struggle (LO), who opposed what they considered as an advance of neoliberalism.

-The result of the referendum, known as the “petit oui”, along with the Danish “No” vote held earlier on 2 June 1992 that rejected treaty by 50.7% of voters with a turnout of 83.1% was considered to be signals of the end of the “permissive consensus” on European integration which had existed in most of continental Europe until then.
+The result of the referendum, known as the “petit oui”, along with the Danish “No” vote held earlier on 2 June 1992 that rejected the treaty by 50.7% of voters with a turnout of 83.1% was considered to be signals of the end of the “permissive consensus” on European integration which had existed in most of continental Europe until then.
 No longer should the people be trusted to give the answer the EU wanted.

 As the Maastricht Treaty could only come into effect if all members of the European Union ratified it, the Edinburgh Agreement, negotiated in the months following the referendum, provided Denmark with four exceptions which eventually led to Denmark ratifying the Maastricht Treaty in a 1993 referendum.
 This second referendum witnessed days of rioting.